DaniUzunski7/GamesForum/README.md

 bash
 Copy code
 npm install firebase

-📝 How to Use the Application
+📝 HOW TO USE THE APPLICATION
 Register a New User:

 Go to the Register Page and create a new account.